syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 To edit a row, select any row and click the **Edit** toolbar button.
 The edit form will look like below.
 Edit the Customer Name column.

-Clicking the **Update** toolbar button will update the record in the Orders table by calling the following **Post** method of the Web API.
+Clicking the **Update** toolbar button will update the record in the Orders table by calling the following **Post** method of the  API.

 {% tabs %}
 {% highlight c# tabtitle="OrdersController.cs" %}